 - Negative side: Lying (forked) tongue, division, separating unto death.
 (Second wicked abomination Pr.
 6:16-19)

 The separation on day two divides between the earthly and heavenly waters, the second feast (Matzah) separates one from leaven, and the second Spirit of God (Binah) separates materials in order to build.
 Since this day is not called tov or good, we must be very careful in how and what we separate.
 Division is only truly good if it leads to building and gathering (multiplication), not tearing down and isolation (reducing/division).
+“A wise woman builds her house, but the foolish tears it down with her own hands.”
+(Pr.
+14:1)

 - Third Hebrew letter: Gimel Numerical value of three.
 Pictographic meaning to ripen, reward, nourish, mature, recompense, benefit, foot, and camel.
+Camels were highly prized in the ancient world.
+They enabled one to make an otherwise dangerous and deadly journey across the desert or wilderness through their pregnant like hump filled with “water” reserves.
+In this sense, they enabled life to continue.

 - There are 3 pilgrimage festivals (shalosh regalim), which are literally FOOT festivals.
 (Matzah, Shavuot, Sukkot)